Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 active and how it is configured, without running any tools.

 On top of that you have fwupdmgr security or fwupdtool security.
 These commands combine all of this information into a single HSI report.
-You get the overall level at the top and a list of checks per level, so you can see both the summary and the underlying conditions on a real machine.
 -->

 ---